 This guide does expect that the user has a basic understanding of what NiFi is and does not delve into this level of detail.
+This level of information can be found in the Overview documentation.

 Terminology Used in This Guide